Compute Shader

 Introduction

-In this bonus chapter we’ll take a look at compute shaders.
-Up until now all previous chapters dealt with the traditional graphics part of the Vulkan pipeline.
+In this bonus chapter, we’ll take a look at compute shaders.
+Up until now, all previous chapters dealt with the traditional graphics part of the Vulkan pipeline.
 But unlike older APIs like OpenGL, compute shader support in Vulkan is mandatory.
 This means that you can use compute shaders on every Vulkan implementation available, no matter if it’s a high-end desktop GPU or a low-powered embedded device.

 This opens up the world of general purpose computing on graphics processor units (GPGPU), no matter where your application is running.
 GPGPU means that you can do general computations on your GPU, something that has traditionally been a domain of CPUs.
 But with GPUs having become more and more powerful and more flexible, many workloads that would require the general purpose capabilities of a CPU can now be done on the GPU in realtime.

-A few examples of where the compute capabilities of a GPU can be used are image manipulation, visibility testing, post processing, advanced lighting calculations, animations, physics (e.g. for a particle system) and much more.
-And it’s even possible to use compute for non-visual computational only work that does not require any graphics output, e.g. number crunching or AI related things.
+A few examples of where the compute capabilities of a GPU can be used are image manipulation, visibility testing, post-processing, advanced lighting calculations, animations, physics, (e.g., for a particle system) and much more.
+And it’s even possible to use compute for non-visual computational only work that does not require any graphics output, e.g., number crunching or AI related things.
 This is called "headless compute".

 Advantages

 Doing computationally expensive calculations on the GPU has several advantages.
 The most obvious one is offloading work from the CPU.
 Another one is not requiring moving data between the CPU’s main memory and the GPU’s memory.
-All of the data can stay on the GPU without having to wait for slow transfers from main memory.
+All the data can stay on the GPU without having to wait for slow transfers from the main memory.

 Aside from these, GPUs are heavily parallelized with some of them having tens of thousands of small compute units.
 This often makes them a better fit for highly parallel workflows than a CPU with a few large compute units.